 Aloin or barbaloin in aloe latex may help to reduce constipation.

 However, frequent use may not be safe.
 Therefore, the FDA banned over-the-counter all aloe latex products since 2002.
 Moreover, it recommended reformulation.

-If you are suffering from colitis, Crohn’s disease or haemorrhoids, then you should not consume it.
-Because it may develop diarrhoea and abdominal cramps.
+If you are suffering from colitis, Crohn’s disease, or hemorrhoids, then you should not consume it.
+Because it may develop diarrhea and abdominal cramps.
 Moreover, it may cause a problem to absorb other drugs.
-Therefore, if you are under medications, then you should stop consuming it.
+Therefore, if you are under medications, then you should stop consuming them.

 Anyhow, it is not very effective to treat irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD).